If you don’t have life insurance and you have a family that you support, today is your day.

 In this case you and I won’t have any tangible benefit from purchasing life insurance, but the peace of knowing that our loved ones will have a nice financial buffer is pretty nice.

-Just like the FLOP we mentioned the other day, the hope is that you will never need to use this.
+Just like the FLOP, the hope is that you will never need to use this.
 But if that day were ever to come, there would be some people in your life who were really glad that you and I spent an hour or two taking care of it.

-After this article went live, we got this comment from a reader on the Facebook Page:
+The following comment is from a reader on our Facebook Page:

 “I totally agree!
 In 1995, my husband of 9 years died and we did not have term insurance…I was left with 2 small boys and very little money.
 When I remarried in 1998, that was the first thing we purchased as husband and wife…thank God I have not needed it, but it’s nice to know it’s there just in case…”

 There is a lot of debate about all the details of what kind and how much, and everyone’s situation is unique.
 So just take what I suggest as an opinion and do more homework to figure out what kind you need.